dgutov/robe/README.md

 * Display method documentation
 * Display information about method called at point using ElDoc
 * Method and constant name completion
-* Completion for variable and method and block argument names, using simple regexp search in the current file
+* Completion for instance and local variable names, using simple regexp search in the current file

 To see the available commands, type <kbd>M-x describe-package RET robe RET</kbd>.